 Hiking through this area will leave no man untouched.
 The volcanic plugs take on the form of so many creatures and are so big that you will feel like a small ant while exploring i.
 This area is both beautiful and rugged as you walk on the bank of the glacial river Jökulsá á Fjöllum.

 A little bit further north the glacial river runs its course in Öxarfjörður fjord.

-In September 2014 lava flow from Holuhraun volcanic eruption reached Jökulsá á Fjöllum glacial river and the river up in the highlands retreated east away from the lava flow.
+In September 2014 the lava flow from Holuhraun volcanic eruption reached Jökulsá á Fjöllum glacial river, and the river up in the highlands retreated east away from the lava flow.

 The 2 trolls were too late to reach their cave and were turned into stone